 Application Service Dependencies

-With the CloudFormation Template provided by AlienVault, you can automatically deploy USM Anywhere as a service into your environment.
+With the CloudFormation Template provided by AT&T Cybersecurity, you can automatically deploy USM Anywhere as a service into your environment.
 Review the following lists for information about the outbound/inbound IP addresses, ports, and services used by USM Anywhere.

 Before you deploy a USM Anywhere Sensor, you must configure your firewallVirtual or physical device designed to defend against unauthorized access to data, resources, or a private network.
-A firewall’s primary purpose is to create segregation between two or more network resources, blocking undesirable traffic between them. permissions to enable the required connectivity for the new Sensor.
-Initial deployment of a Sensor requires that you open egress/outbound ports and protocols in the firewall for communication with USM Anywhere and AlienVault Secure Cloud resources.
-The Sensor receives no inbound connections from outside the firewall.
+A firewall’s primary purpose is to create segregation between two or more network resources, blocking undesirable traffic between them. permissions to enable the required connectivity for the new sensor.
+Initial deployment of a sensor requires that you open egress and outbound ports and protocols in the firewall for communication with USM Anywhere and AT&T Cybersecurity Secure Cloud resources.
+The sensor receives no inbound connections from outside the firewall.

 |TCP||443||Outbound||update.alienvault.cloud||Communication with AT&T Cybersecurity for initial setup and future updates of the Sensor|